Program on Georgian Studies

 Related Insights

 The Davis Center's Program on Georgian Studies and the Somerville Arts Council call for dancers, choreographers, drummers, and other percussionists to apply to the Exchanging Notes Project.
-Selected applicants will travel to Tbilisi, Georgia, and the Boston area (Georgian artists) and receive a stipend of $2,000.
-The application deadline is March 18, 2024.
+Selected applicants will travel to Tbilisi, Georgia, and the Boston area and receive a stipend of $2,000.
+Application deadline for Georgian artists has been extended to April 1, 2024.

 Official statistics indicate that more than 30,000 Russians left Georgia in 2023, slashing the number of wartime immigrants by almost one-third, writes Davis Center alum Joshua Kucera.